forum tonight, I’m arriving alive and alight. // CLOSED 2/2

 (Oops, I was going to respond yesterday, but things got busy.)

-“My idea of how hard you’re trying to keep yourself from snapping right now I can see clearly.”
+“My brain bubble of how hard you’re trying to keep yourself from snapping right now I can see clearly.”
 Like someone filled a cup with too much water, and it’s about to overflow.
 All it takes is the slightest movement and it spills out onto the floor.
 Meanwhile, the empty cup has nothing to spill.

 “Your best, evidenced, needs work.
 But clearly I’m the only one who can see that, and you won’t listen.”

-@the-void-phantasmic language
+@the-void-phantasmic group

-(chef kiss ✨poetry✨)
+(flavor wizard kiss ✨poetry✨)

 Juno stayed silent.
 They were trying.
 They were.
 They were.
 It felt nearly impossible to convince themselves now.